tusharviradiya/RUST/free_code_camp/README.md

 - You cannot print out an array in the usual way with {} but you can do a debug print with {:?}.

 - in rust language when we not assign any type do i32 and f64 id assigning by default.

+### ownership
+- set of rule whit rule memory management.
+- rules are enforce at compile time.

+### Borrowing
+- is without taking ownership of data
+- in this you are taking reference of data not data itself

+### String vs &str
+-